-The study area is located within the Amersfoort-Bethal-Carolina District Important Bird Area (IBA) (SA014).
+The Project site and the broader AOI are located within the Amersfoort-Bethal-Carolina District Important Bird Area (IBA) (SA014).
 This IBA is 343 320 ha in extent, and extends from Carolina in the north to Bethal in the east, and southward through Ermelo to Amersfoort (Marnewick, et al., 2015) (Figure 11).